 This year, especially with possible Halloween trick or treat cancellations, instead of letting the Halloween costumes sit around and collect dust or a Halloween basket full of uneaten candy go to waste, why don’t you join in with some of these ways to give back at Halloween.

 After Halloween day is over, and if you have costumes and accessories that are in good condition, pack them up and take them over to your local Goodwill donation center.

 Goodwill is a great place to donate to because they give more than 88 cents of every dollar earned to create employment placement, job training programs and support services for people who face challenges to finding employment.

 When you donate to Goodwill you are helping people go to work.

-2. Women and Children’s Shelter or Children’s Hospitals
+2. Women’s Shelters and Children’s Hospitals

 3. Operation Gratitude